Punkerschaf/quickedl/README.md

 - **Recent Project**: List of recent opened projects.
 CLick to load.
 Number of max. entries is set in the settings.
 Default is 10.

 > [!NOTE]
 > For JSX-export from single EDL-files (version 2.2.x and below) it is possible to open them without creating a project.
-They will be not importet in any way.
+They will be not imported in any way.

 ## Markerlabels menu
 - **Save Markerlabels**: Saves current labels to a external file for some kind of library or compatibility with legacy versions.